 Manufactured in small quantities in London, its unique flavour is the result of the quality of the raw materials used, as well as its distillation in Pot Stills (traditional stills used only for distillation in small amounts).

 During the 18th century, London was an ubeatable trade centre where all types of herbs ans spices were sold and bought.
 That is why the London Gin soon became the most complez drink on the market.

 Loyal to this tradition, The London Nº1 consists of 12 different botanics from all around the world.
 Twelve carefully chosen ingredients that create a unique gin, due to its complexity, its elegance and its perfect balance.

-•Fill a highball type glass with ice.
+•Fill a Highball type glass with ice.
 The large diameter rim will bring out all of the nuances of the gin.

-•Put lemon peel in the glass to boost the flavour of the gin.
+•Put a lemon peel in the glass to boost the flavour of the gin.
 Gently swirl the ice to cool the glass.

 •Then gradually add The London Nº1 until the bluish colour is well-distributed throughout the glass.